Aamosh12/Project/docs/source/market.rst

 -----------------
 It gives the information about the recent shareprice of different companies including LTP(Last Transaction Price), the turnover and percentage of changes.
-You can also search the details of any particular on a particular day.
+You can also search the details of any company on a particular day.

 .. image:: shareprice.jpg